Why a Team of Models Beats a Solo AI

 Even with a team, false positives happen — a model flags something as wrong when it's actually correct.
 That's why NoDelulu adds a second verification layer: live web search grounding.

-Every finding from the model jury is checked against current, real-world sources — search engines, academic databases, official records.
-A finding that's flagged by multiple models and confirmed by independent web sources is almost certainly a real problem.
+Uncertain and contested findings are grounded against the live web.
+Models analyse first — evidence comes after — so neither model anchors on search results before forming its own view.
+A finding flagged by multiple models and confirmed by web sources is almost certainly a real problem.
 A finding flagged by only one model with no corroborating sources?
 Lower confidence, clearly labelled.

 This is the “double-check” — the team doesn't just vote, it verifies.
 Every source is clickable.
 Every claim is traceable.
 You don't have to trust the AI.
 You can check.